chrisosaurus/plot/README.md

 plot
 ====
-Plot is a toy interpreter for the r7rs-small (WG1) scheme standard.
+Plot is a toy interpreter aiming for r7rs-small (WG1) compliance.

-The goal of plot is to write a simple language and then spend some time writing applications in it.
+Plot is only ever intended to be a toy language and a purely academic pursuit, I hope to eventually play around with writing simple applications in plot.
-I am writing plot mostly for the sake of playing around with implementing a language.

 Please note that I will most likely not be accepting pull requests as this project is primarily for my learning.
 I will also be force pushing here often, so no getting upset.